robertosixty1/dotfiles/README.md

 # My DOTFILES

-This my repo for sharing my configuration files
+This my repo for sharing my configuration files.

+# IMPORTANT

+These config files are used on my ArcoLinux installation, i DON'N TEST THESE CONFIG FILES ON ANY OTHER DISTRO and i'm NOT RESPONSIBLE FOR ANY DAMAGE caused on your WM Config